SudheerNaiduG/telegram-curse-bot-public/README.md

 ## Note
-If you are running it in your cmd or colab you have to install the `python-telegram-bot` module You can install this by using `pip3 install python-telegram-bot`
+If you are running it in your cmd or colab you have to install the `python-telegram-bot` module You can install this by using \n `pip3 install python-telegram-bot`